CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

     We explore the gritty details of PyMC through code and examples.
 Examples include:
     -  Analysis on real-time GitHub repo stars and forks.

+**More questions about PyMC?**
+Please post your modeling, convergence, or any other PyMC question on [cross-validated](http://stats.stackexchange.com/), the statistcs stack-exchange.

 Using the book
 -------